-This assessment takes into account the earlier studies mentioned above, as well as new data generated in the last decade, especially on the regional geology of the two main cordilleras (Litherland & Eguez, 1993; CODIGEM-BGS, 1987 - 2000), the tectonic evolution of the intramontane sedimentary basins (Hungerbuehler et al. 2002) and on the recent volcanoes of the continental volcanic arc and their geodynamic implications (Bourdon, 2002).
+This assessment takes into account the earlier studies mentioned above, as well as new data generated in the last decade, especially on the regional geology of the two main cordilleras (Litherland & Eguez, 1993; CODIGEM-BGS, 1987 - 2000), the tectonic evolution of the intramontane sedimentary basins (Hungerbuehler et al. 2002) and on the recent volcanoes of the continental volcanic arc and its geodynamic implications (Bourdon, 2002; Chiaradia et al., 2009).

-Below is a description of "what", "where"(see Fig.2) and the characteristics of the geothermal prospects regarding their resource and potential; and which eventually may be taken into account by interested investors.
-It follows an order of priority from greater to less atractive regarding electrical uses, but are for overall interest regarding direct uses.
+It is a description of "what", "where" (see Fig.2) and the characteristics of the geothermal prospects regarding its resource and potential.
+It follows an order of priority from more to less attractive regarding electrical uses, but are for overall interest regarding direct uses, being the main difference the state of actual knowledge.